Dating Websites – Their Fundamental Flaw

 In a technological age, dating websites are a great resource for finding a prospective partner.

-It was all very random, very hit or miss.
+It was all very random, very hit-or-miss.

-Dating sites offer greater choice, greater opportunity and greater utility.
+Dating sites offer greater choice, greater opportunity, and greater utility.

-On a dating site, not only can you make dating approaches without others knowing but, by doing it on-line, you are distanced from any emotional turmoil and personal embarrassment.
-Rejection, nervousness and self-consciousness become less of an issue.
+On a dating site, not only can you make dating approaches without others knowing, but by doing it online, you are distanced from any emotional turmoil and personal embarrassment.
+Rejection, nervousness, and self-consciousness become less of an issue.

-That is because on a dating site you have some basic information about a person.
+That is because on a dating site, you have some basic information about a person.
 It isn’t a complete lottery as to whether or not you strike lucky.
 You do have something to go on – interests, hobbies, job role.

 And then you have various filters available to you – ruling in or ruling out specific things.
 Do they already have children?
 Do they smoke?
 How far away do they live?
 How old are they?

 The growth of online dating has been rapid.
 In 2019, 39% of heterosexual couples reported meeting their partner online compared to 22% in 2009 (Michael Rosenfeld, Stanford University).
-This trend is expected to continue with it predicted to be up to 50% by the 2030’s.
+This trend is expected to continue, with it predicted to be up to 50% by the 2030s.

 Being on a dating site can be like being in a sweet shop.
 All the goods are laid out in front of you.
 They’re there for you to choose.
 And so you make a selection.
 But then what?